so-stj/IPDroper/README.md

 Run the script then display menu there are allow select scripts:
 1. iptablesConfiguration.sh allow to add the country by alpha2 code to block IP address that specified from registry of the Number Resource Organization.

-Those NROs are available:
+These NROs are available:

-APNIC
-RIPE-NCC
-ARIN
-LACNIC
-AFNIC
+APNIC - Asia-Pacific Network Information Centre RIPE-NCC - Réseaux IP Européens Network Coordination Centre ARIN - American Registry for Internet Numbers
+LACNIC - Latin American and Caribbean Internet Address Registry AFNIC - Association française pour le nommage Internet en coopération